Installing a Ceiling Fan Using Existing Wiring

 CLICK HERE to See all of the Ceiling Fans That Amazon Sells

-Once the old box and support has been removed you are free to install a new ceiling fan brace and fan rated box as per article 314.27(2)(C) in the National Electrical Code (NFPA 70).
-Also read article 422.18.
-The new ceiling fan braces are relatively easy to install.
-The ends of the brace are made in such a way that they will position the box at the correct height as they rest on top of the drywall ceiling.
+Once the old box and support have been removed, you are free to install a new ceiling fan brace and fan-rated box as per article 314.27(2)(C) in the National Electrical Code (NFPA 70).
+Also, read article 422.18.

-Confirm that the fan brace is solid by giving it a strong tug.
+Confirm that the fan brace is solid by giving it a firm tug.
 Bring the wire into the fan box using a cable connector or clamp before attaching the box to the fan brace.

 An example of a ceiling fan box that gets mounted from below to the side of a ceiling joist for installing a ceiling fan using existing wiring or new wiring